-The potential sanction for a violation of First Philadelphia's Social Networking and Social Media Policy is dependent upon the nature of the posting and the severity of the offense.
-If the posting constitutes a serious offense such as, but not limited to, bullying or cyber-bullying, harassing or intimidating any member of the school community, or threatening students or school personnel with assault then the appropriate consequence may be imposed, including long-term out-of-school suspension, expulsion and/or referral to law enforcement officials.
+The potential sanction for a violation of the school's Social Networking and Social Media Policy is dependent upon the nature of the posting and the severity of the offense.
+If the posting constitutes a serious offense such as, but not limited to, bullying or cyber-bullying, harassing or intimidating any member of the school community, or threatening students or school personnel with assault then the appropriate consequence may be imposed, including long-term out-of-school suspension, expulsion (grades 6-8) and/or referral to law enforcement officials.